+Minimum width: 1.2 metres

-Minimum depth : 1.2m Minimum width : 4.0m external width or 30% of frontage; which ever is the greater.
-For lots less than 300m2, minimum balcony width is equal to 30% of the frontage of the home.
+Minimum width: 4.0 metres external width or 30% of frontage; which ever is the greater.
+For lots less than 300 metres, minimum balcony width is equal to 30% of the frontage of the home.

 Refer to Memorandum of Common Provisions for height limitation.

-- 6.2.5 Porticos, verandahs and balconies may protrude outside of the building envelope.
-Refer to the Memorandum of Common Provisions for limitations. - 6.2.6 Other activation elements may be considered on their architectural merits by the Peet Design Review Panel
+6.2.5 Porticos, verandahs and balconies may protrude outside of the building envelope.
+Refer to the Memorandum of Common Provisions for limitations.

+6.2.6 Other activation elements may be considered on their architectural merits by the Peet Design Review Panel.